unluav/img_proc/README.md

 # img_processing
 we take images and then process them
+# Table of Contents
+### 1)Environment Setup
+### 2)What is CUDA, and Do I Need It?
+### 3)What to Do if I Can't Use CUDA

-#Enviornment Setup
+# 1)Enviornment Setup
 ## Install Linux
 I would recommend some form of Ubuntu I go for Ubuntu Gnome.
-Install it in it's own partition, just makes some things easier.
+Install it in its own partition, just makes some things easier.

 ## Install Nvidia Driver
+Note: This is not possible if your main graphics driver is not NVIDIA
 1. Download [Nvidia Driver](http://www.nvidia.com/object/unix.html)
 2. `sudo sh <DRIVER FILE NAME HERE>`
 3. reboot